oroinc/documentation/backend/api/actions.rst

 get\_subresource Action
 ^^^^^^^^^^^^^^^^^^^^^^^

 This action retrieves an entity (for "to-one" relationship) or a list of entities (for "to-many" relationship) connected to the entity by a given association.
-For more details, see the |Fetching Resources| section of the JSON:API specification.
+For more details, see the |JSON:API: Fetching Resources| section of the JSON:API specification.

 The route name for REST API: ``oro_rest_api_subresource``.